pilot2254/reusable-unity-scripts/packages/anticheat/README.md

-# AntiCheat Utilities for Unity
+# AXIOM - AntiCheat Utilities for your Unity games.

 A set of scripts designed to detect and prevent common cheating techniques in Unity games.
 This anti-cheat system aims to enhance game security by monitoring and mitigating unauthorized modifications and debugging attempts.

+> AXIOM - a statement that is taken to be true, to serve as a premise or starting point for further reasoning and arguments.

 ## Features